 This is encouraging news for the millions of Americans trying (and in many cases, failing) to eat a heart-healthy diet.
 “Many consumers find low-fat, heart-healthy diets unpalatable and difficult to adhere to,” Dr. Sabaté said.
 “This study reveals that the addition of pecans to a basic heart-healthy diet can help lower total and LDL cholesterol levels, while maintaining the levels of HDL cholesterol.
 The pecans also add taste, palatability, and satiety, which can help people stick to a heart-healthy dietary regimen.”

 Regarding fat content in the diet, the Loma Linda researchers are proponents of the so-called “Mediterranean diet,” in which foods that are high in unsaturated fats (such as pecans) play an important role in promoting and maintaining good health.

-“Eating a handful of pecans will also provide you with nutrients such as vitamin A, folic acid, calcium, magnesium, phosphorus, zinc and several B vitamins,” Adams says.
+"Eating a handful of pecans will also provide you with nutrients such as vitamin A, folic acid, calcium, magnesium, phosphorus, zinc and several B vitamins,” Adams says.
+Pecans are naturally sodium-free, sugar-free, and cholesterol-free, and one serving provides about 10 percent of the Daily Value for zinc and fiber.
 Pecans also contain a significant amount of gamma tocopherol, a unique form of vitamin E that can benefit intestinal health and have a protective effect for prostate cancer, according to research studies.